umbralcalc/umbralcalc.github.io/_posts/lobsim.md

 \end{align}
 $$

-These moments can be used to construct a price time series emulator.
+These moments could be used to construct a price time series emulator.
 For example, one could replace $P(b, a, t)$ with a Gaussian process approximation.

 ## Additional details